weaviate/weaviate-io/developers/weaviate/installation/index.md

 <RunUnreleasedImages />

-When try out upcoming features, please provide [feedback](https://github.com/weaviate/weaviate/issues/new/choose).
+When you try upcoming features, please provide [feedback](https://github.com/weaviate/weaviate/issues/new/choose).
 Your comments are appreciated and help us to make Weaviate more useful for you.

 ## Related pages
 - [Connect to Weaviate](../starter-guides/connect.mdx)